Employee Benefits

 Voluntary

-These are resources that an employer chooses to offer its employees.
+These are benefits that an employer chooses to offer its employees.
 Voluntary benefits include:

 - Commuting/travel reimbursements or allowances